 - Subject changed from [xen][functional] Disable memory autoballooning on openqaw5-xen to [xen][functional][u] Disable memory autoballooning on openqaw5-xen

 Should we really disable autoballooning or rather reduce the amount of machines we execute on that host?
 Reducing the amount of machines sounds like a more conservative approach.
 I guess QSF would be fine with a little longer waiting time rather than random failures.

-#2 Updated by michalnowak over 2 years ago
+#2 Updated by michalnowak about 3 years ago

 The host is capable of running much more than three VMs in parallel (that is our current setup), the problem is that sometimes Xen is not fast enough in "transferring" enough free memory from Dom0 to other (i.e. VM's) domain.
 Random failure might even happen for the first VM to be starter on the host.